 Foreign currency accounts can simplify money management if you regularly send or receive money in currencies other than U.S. dollars.
 Opening one of these multicurrency bank accounts is not that different from opening any other type of account.
 It can be a major convenience if your daily life involves receiving and/or sending funds overseas — and a good way to take control of your international financial life.

 If you’re looking for checking and savings accounts for your everyday finances, try banking with SoFi.
-Our high-yield bank accounts, when opened with direct deposit, offer you all kinds of terrific perks, like a competitive APY and access to your paycheck up to two days early.
-You’ll also pay zero account fees.
+Our Checking and Savings Accounts, when opened with direct deposit, offer you all kinds of terrific perks, like a competitive APY, zero account fees, and, for qualifying accounts, access to your paycheck up to two days early.
+Plus you’ll enjoy the ease of spending and saving in one convenient place.

-Some of the U.S. banks that offer foreign currency accounts at press time include Citi, Citizens Bank, HSBC, PNC Bank, and TIAA Bank.
-You can contact your current bank to find out if foreign currency accounts are available.
+Many but not all banks offer multicurrency accounts.
+Some of the U.S. banks that offer foreign currency accounts at press time include Citi, HSBC, and TIAA Bank.
+For businesses, Wells Fargo and PNC offer foreign currency accounts.
+You can contact your current bank to find out if multicurrency accounts are available.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.